Accessibility settings

 Are there any discounts for people with disabilities?

-If you or someone who lives with you (adult or child) uses a wheelchair indoors or has an additional bathroom, kitchen or other rooms to meet special needs arising from a disability, they could be entitled to Disabled Persons Relief.
+If you or someone who lives with you (adult or child) uses a wheelchair indoors or has an additional bathroom, kitchen or other rooms to meet special needs arising from a disability, they could be entitled to Disabled Band Reduction.

-For properties in band B to H the relief is given by calculating your council tax bill on the valuation band lower than the one allocated to your property.
+For properties in band B to H the reduction is given by calculating your Council Tax bill on the valuation band lower than the one allocated to your property.

-From the 1 April 2000 Disabled Person’s Relief may also apply to band A properties.
+From the 1 April 2000, Disabled Band Reduction may also apply to band A properties.
 The reduction for a band A property will be calculated in line with other bands.
 The reduction ensures that disabled people do not pay more tax on account of space needed because of a disability.

-If you think you may be eligible for a reduction, please complete an online application.
+If you think you may be eligible for a discount, please complete an online application on our Citizen Access Revenues Portal.
 Alternatively, please download the application form, complete and return by email to revenues@tewkesbury.gov.uk.

 Are there any discounts for students?